MooersLab/jupyterlabcctbxsnips/README.md

 ## Roadmap of rest of this page

-The first section below describes five ways to install these three packages so that they can play together.
+The first section below describes five ways to install Jupyter, PyMOL, and CCYBX so that they can play together.
 There may be more ways.
 Please post an issue if you want to share another approach.
 Please post an issue if one of the ways below changes.
-Of course, as per the License, use these protocoals at your own risk.
+Of course, as per the License, use these protocols at your own risk.
-There are other approaches like Binder and Collab that are great for demonstrations, but their limitations hinder serious work.
+There are other ways to run Jupyter like Binder and Collab.
+The latter two are great for demonstrations, but their limitations hinder serious work.

-The second section provides quick checks of the installation that can be made on the command line or in the Jupyter Noteobook.
+The second section provides quick checks of the installation.
+Run the checks on the command line or in the Jupyter Notebook.

 The third section provides scripts for running the test scripts.

 ## Five ways to install PyMOL, CCTBX, and Jupyter

-The installation of both CCTBX, PyMOL, and Jupyter can be accomplished by one of several approaches.
 All three packages are complex and best kept isolated in a dedicated environment.
-Configuration files and paths to prior installations of these programs can still trip up new installations.
+Configuration files and paths from prior installations of these programs may hinder the new software installations.
-Edits of the `.bashrc` or `.zshrc` startup files may be required.
+To solve this problem, edit of the `.bashrc` or `.zshrc` startup files.
-On Mac OS X, I had to hide my `/usr/local/include` directory by `sudo mv /usr/local/include /usr/local/oldInclude`.

 The extensions to `JupyterLab` depend on `Node.js`.
+Conda may erroneously report that node and npm are not installed.
+Eliminate this error by enabling the server extension.
+Do this by running `jupyter serverextension enable --py jupyterlab --user`.

-An error message from conda about needing to install node and npm can be misleading when both programs are already installed.
+Conda may issue an error message to install node and npm.
+This message is misleading when both programs are already installed.
-Running the command to enable the serverextension solves this problem: `jupyter serverextension enable --py jupyterlab --user`.
+Run `jupyter serverextension enable --py jupyterlab --user` to solve this problem.

-The `jupyterlab-snippets-multimenus` is not compatible with JuptyerLab 3.0.0 so version 2.2.0 has to be installed.
+The extension `jupyterlab-snippets-multimenus` is not compatible with JuptyerLab version 3.0.0.
+The JuptyerLab version 2.2.0 has to be installed instead.

-If the interpretable error messages have been addressed and there is still trouble, try another approach.
+If trouble emerges, try another approach.
-To remove the broken conda env, enter `conda env remove --name pc37` where the argument for the `--name` option is the name of the env.
+To remove a broken conda env, enter `conda env remove --name <env name>`.
 Once a setup is working, **Do NOT!** tinker with it by adding new extensions or upgrading the packages.
-All too often conflicts between dependent software will emerge and break the setup.
+Conflicts between dependent software will eventually break the setup.
-If you must tinker, create a new environment and build your new setup there so that at least the old version remains functional.
+If you must add more packages, create a new environment and build your new setup there.

 I suggest keeping notes on the nature of your conda environments.
-After you have created two, it is easy loose track of their nature.
+After you have created two, it is easy to lose track of their nature.

 ### PyMOL and CCTBX share a Python interpreter from Anaconda